heholek/avaloniaui.net/wwwroot/docs/controls/grid.md

 </Grid>
 ```

+## Remark

-`Remark`: Note that the Column 1 will get 1.5 parts plus Column 2 will get 4 parts of the remainder of the space that Colum 0 left.
+Note that the Column 1 will get 1.5 parts plus Column 2 will get 4 parts of the remainder of the space that Colum 0 left.

+## Example

 This is the simplified way to defining columns and rows.
 The above grid is equal to the following
 more verbose definition: